 After submitting the application, an email will be sent to the faculty supervisor using his/her UA email address (which must be the one submitted on the application).
 Once the faculty supervisor approves the application, the Honors College receives notification for final approval.
 Once approved, the student and the faculty supervisor will receive email notification.
 At the end of the semester, the faculty supervisor will receive notification to enter the grade of the Honors project only, rather than the course grade.
 Students will also receive email notification to submit a copy of their final project/presentation/paper to the Director of Student Services in Honors College.
 The student must receive a “B” or higher on the project and submit their final project for the class to count as “Honors.”

 In order to complete an Independent Study, a student must:

 - Get approval from an instructor with whom the student will work.
 Then, design a project, e.g., research paper, dance choreography, short story, etc. For three hours of credit, students must do 135 hours of work during the semester, which is equivalent to the amount of work expected in any three hour course.

-- Once the project is designed and the faculty supervisor selected, the student should go to myBama (mybama.ua.edu), click the Academics Tab, scroll down to the Honors College box, and select the “Special Approval System Application” or click here for the Independent Study application.
-Students must complete and attach the Independent Study Project Proposal form to their application.
-Click here for the Independent Study Project Proposal Form.
+- Once the project is designed and the faculty supervisor selected, the student should go to myBama (mybama.ua.edu), click the Academics Tab, scroll down to the Honors College box, and select the “Special Approval System Application” or see here for the Independent Study application.
+Students must complete and attach this Independent Study Project Proposal Form to their application.

 - After submitting an application, an email will be sent to the faculty supervisor with a link to the online system.
 This is sent to an instructor’s UA email address, so that address must be included in the application.

 - After the faculty supervisor accepts the application, the Honors College receives it for final approval.
 Once approved, a student receives an override to register for UH 400, and both the student and faculty supervisor are notified by email

 To register for an Independent Study, which requires an “override,” a student must do the following: